xuankai91/openai-cs-agents-demo/README.md

 4. Analytics/reporting dashboard - user metrics, retrieval accuracy, etc.
 5. Authentication & authorisation
 6. Redundancy management - decentralised DB storage
+7. Embedded UI functionality - toggle buttons for standardised user interactions as much as possible (for common tasks)
+8. Multiple roaming plan availability - current PoC only allows for 1 plan to be active at a time.

 ## License